-Marking the one year anniversary of the Government’s new approach to doing business with smaller companies, the Cabinet Office has published a new report on progress showing the amount of business going to SMEs across central government is on track to double from 6.5%* to 13.7% by the end of the financial year.
+Marking the 1 year anniversary of the government’s new approach to doing business with smaller companies, the Cabinet Office has published a new report on progress showing the amount of business going to SMEs across central government is on track to double from 6.5%* to 13.7% by the end of the financial year.

 The public sector currently spends £230 billion on goods and services a year - roughly 15% of the UK economy and £1 for every £7 spent in Britain.
 Today’s package of new measures will drive faster and deeper progress in opening up this business to smaller companies, which are vital to the growth of the economy and can save money for taxpayers.

 Francis Maude, said:

 We said we wanted to improve things for smaller businesses and today we have shown that the measures we introduced a year ago are making a difference.

 Governments might be able to print money but it is SMEs who make it - successful SMEs are crucial to the future of this country and can save taxpayers’ money with innovative new ideas.
 Doubling the amount of business going to these companies is no small feat but we will now go further.
 We are determined to shake up public buying so radically that there is no turning back to old days of SMEs being shut out.